daniel-citation/php-api-coding-exercise1/README.md

 The project includes a Makefile with the following targets:

 - `make help` - Show available targets
-- `make db-create` - Create the SQLite database (in container)
+- `make db` - Create the SQLite database (in container, always resets existing database)
-- `make db-reset` - Reset the database (delete and recreate)
-- `make db-clean` - Remove the database file
 - `make test` - Run the concurrency test
 - `make run` - Run a command in the container (e.g., `make run RUN="sqlite3 database/inventory.db \"SELECT * FROM products;\""`)